dms-vep/SARS-CoV-2_XBB.1.5_spike_DMS_mAbs/README.md

-# Deep mutational scanning of SARS-CoV-2 XBB.1.5 spike
+# Escape mutation mapping for 2E7 antibody using SARS-CoV-2 XBB.1.5 spike deep mutational scanning libraries
 Study by Bernadeta Dadonaite and Jesse Bloom.

 This repo contains data for antibody escape mapping experiments using full spike XBB.1.5 libraries.